CentroEPiaggio/unipi-grasp-datasets/iros2015_grasp_db/README.md

 # IROS2015 - submitted: Human grasping using a handled Pisa/IIT SoftHand

-This scenario has been designed to create the Grasp database necessary for the ``High-Level Planning for Dual Arm Goal-Oriented Tasks'' work submitted to IROS2015,  using the following devices:
+This scenario has been designed to create the Grasp database necessary for the ``High-Level Planning for Dual Arm Object Passing Tasks'' work submitted to IROS2015,  using the following devices:
 * [PhaseSpace](http://www.phasespace.com/)
 * [SoftHand](http://www.qbrobotics.com/#!softhand/c1njg)
 * Handle for SoftHand